BankPoint/CodingSample-react/README.md

 * Do not perform a full page refresh when paging.
 The next page of loan results should be retrieved using JavaScript and the page updated dynamically
 * Disable the Next or Previous buttons if there is not a next or previous page of data available, respectively
-* All JavaScript for the loan list screen should be included in the existing loanList.js file
 ```

 ## TASK-003 Data formatting